fledge-iot/fledge/README.rst

 You may need to use *sudo* to allow *apt-get* to install packages dependent upon your access rights.

-Install the requirements on Red Hat/CentOS
+Install the prerequisites on Red Hat/CentOS
 ------------------------------------------
 On Red Hat and CentOS distributions the required packages can be installed automatically with given `requirements.sh <requirements.sh>`_:
 ::